w3f/research/docs/polkadot/networking/4-icmp.md

  3. Extend to support a smarter topology where not everyone sees everything.
 Perhaps two kinds of topics, those based on $(B, Chain_{from})$ and those based on $(B, Chain_{to})$ would make this more viable.
  4. Use some kind of smart set reconciliation (e.g. https://github.com/sipa/minisketch) to minimize gossip bandwidth.
  5. Incentivize distribution with something like Probabilistic Micropayments.
+ 6. The parachain validators hold the egress queues until it is confirmed that the messages have been included.
+This is a fall back for when the two parachain network do not have full nodes in common and the messages do not arrive by gossiping.
+The parachain validators at the receiving parachain will notice the missing messages and ask the parachain validator of the sending chain for the messages.
+Once they receive them the gossip them in the receiving parachain network.